damongolding/immich-kiosk/README.md

 ### Example 1

+You want to have a slideshow of your Immmich images using a webpage card in Home Assistant.

+### Example 2

-You have a couple of spare Raspberry Pi's laying around.
+You have a two spare Raspberry Pi's laying around.
 One hooked up to a LCD screen and the other you connect to your TV.
-You install a kiosk service on them (I use [DeitPi][dietpi-url]).
+You install a fullscreen browser OS or service on them (I use [DeitPi][dietpi-url]).

 You want the pi connected to the LCD screen to only show images from your recent holiday, which are stored in a album on Immich.
 It's an older pi so you want to disable CSS transitions, also we don't want to display the time of the image.